So, you’re considering an EMBA?

 (b) How you hope to grow

-(c) Most important – what you hope to accomplish (for the company and/or industry and/or market and/or consumers and/or community, etc. – this is about external, real-world impact)
+(c) What you hope to accomplish (for the company and/or industry and/or market and/or consumers and/or community, and so on (This is about external, real-world impact.)

 The last point (c) is most important because it’s what will get the adcom rooting for you.

-Provide specifics: titles or positions, specific markets, likely number of people to manage, budget size or P&L responsibility, etc. Also describe how each given step builds on your previous experience.
+Provide specifics: titles or positions, specific markets, likely number of people to manage, budget size or P&L responsibility, and so on.
+Also describe how each given step builds on your previous experience.

 How do you make your goals do “extra duty” by differentiating you?
-Through the vision for what you want to achieve, what impact you want to have – it goes back to that last point (c) above.
-While other candidates may present similar goals, only you will present your specific vision.
+The best way is through the vision for what you want to achieve, what impact you want to have – see our earlier point (c).
+While other candidates might present similar goals, only you will present your specific vision.
 For example, if your goal is to become a senior manager at a major pharmaceutical firm, don’t just explain why this is a logical and likely step.
 Get the reader excited about what you want to make happen through that role.